sbma44/sbma44.github.io/arduino-ring-thing/index.md

 ## Other stuff in the package
 I included some components I had lying around:
 - a strip of WS2812s, aka neopixels.
 These work the same as the LED ring, they're just in a different form factor.
-You will probably need an external power supply if you want to run all of them, though--don't ask too much of your computer's USB bus!
+You will probably need an external power supply if you want to light up more than a couple dozen at once, though (your computer may freak out if you ask its USB bus for too much juice).
 - an ESP32, the newer cousin of the ESP8266, for when you want to add Bluetooth to the equation (this one has a camera module that I've never tried)
 - a [tiny monochrome OLED display](https://www.instructables.com/Monochrome-096-i2c-OLED-display-with-arduino-SSD13/)
 - a servo, for the visceral thrill of things moving (I have never found a real use for one)
-- a GPS module. we work for a mapping company, after all.
+- a GPS module. we work for a mapping company, after all. good chance to learn how serial communication works, which is probably what you'll want to base most of your Arduino/Pi frankensteins on
-- a breadboard, for wiring it all up
+- a breadboard and some hookup wire, for connecting it all up